 Pseudohypoparathyroidism is a rare disorder characterized by the resistance of the body to parathyroid hormone.
 Unlike hypoparathyroidism, in which there are abnormally low levels of functional parathyroid hormone, individuals with pseudohypoparathyroidism produce enough parathyroid hormone, but are unable to use it properly.
 There are three main subtypes - pseudohypoparathyroidism 1a and 1b and pseudohypoparathyroidism II.
 All forms of pseudohypoparathyroidism are extremely rare.
 Common symptoms include abnormalities of the bone and teeth, behavioral problems, cognitive deficits and short stature.
 Additional symptoms that may develop include cataracts, seizures, and osteoporosis.
 Affected individuals may have a round face with full cheeks and be prone to obesity.
 Albright's hereditary osteodystrophy, a unique constellation of developmental and skeletal defects, occurs mostly in type 1a, which is due to a mutation of a specific gene encoding for a G-protein.
 Pseudohypoparathyroidism is inherited as an autosomal dominant trait.
 (For more information on this disorder, choose "pseudohypoparathyroidism" as your search term in the Rare Disease Database.)

 A diagnosis of hypoparathyroidism is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
-Blood tests can reveal abnormal levels of calcium, phosphorus, magnesium, albumin, creatinine and intact parathyroid hormone.
+Blood tests can reveal abnormal levels of calcium, phosphorus, magnesium, creatinine and intact parathyroid hormone.
 Urine tests can reveal if the body is excreting too much calcium.

 In addition, the Food and Drug Administration (FDA) has approved the use of the synthetic parathyroid hormone, teriparatide as a diagnostic agent to distinguish hypoparathyroidism from pseudohypoparathyroidism.